|LET US HELP YOU.||Got a question, need help putting up an antenna ! or

 Another great place to absorb information about your new hobby is a CLUB !!

 start thinking outside that box, come to the club and get immersed in Ham Radio

 And now a word about clubs and joining..

 Read this about CLUBS

-Tonight, a person asked "Why should a person join a radio club like the PARC?
+Tonight, a person asked "Why should I join a radio club like the PARC?

-What are the benefits of joining an amateur radio club?
+What are the benefits of membership in a amateur radio club?
 The answers may surprise you.